-The 2003 review of landSAR literature for the U.S. Department of Homeland Security and the United States Coast Guard (Cooper et al (2003)) provides a useful summary of literature to that time.
+The 2003 review of LandSAR literature for the U.S. Department of Homeland Security and the United States Coast Guard (Cooper et al, 2003) provides a concise summary of literature to that time.
 The authors provide some insights into strategy under the heading "Effort Allocation" but do not reference any direct empirical search method comparisons.
-They do make a criticism of preceding landSAR literature to the effect that where it asks searchers to estimate their achieved POD they are asked the question as if there were one category of subject.
-But the paper's discussion does not identify different states of responsiveness as relevant categories, however Operations Manuals provide a little more direction.
+The review is critical of preceding LandSAR studies relating to their treatment of Probability of Detection (POD) as applied to clues as if all clues are of equal detectability.
+However, the review does not extend this principle to missing persons (MPs) in different physical states.

-The first edition of Managing the Lost Incident, Hill et al (1997) predates the Cooper review and is extensively referenced there.
-The second edition, published in 2011, postdates it.
-In Hill et al (2011), the authors devoted a chapter to Allocating Resources.
-Particular prominence was given to searching by widely spaced "Sound Sweeps" using whistles and the very high POD that can be obtained by that technique.
-The research findings of one previous author were quoted in support but were simultaneously called into question.
-In Cooper et al (2003), the authors broadly divided detection methods into "indirect" and "direct", "indirect" being ways of drawing the MP to safety, eg sounding a horn, and "direct" being active searching.
-The subject matter of this study would be classed as direct searching.
-Hill et al (2011) listed direct methods as Hasty Searching, Loose Sweep Searching and Tight Sweep Searching.
-While not explicitly stated, Sound Sweep, though given a long earlier discussion of its own, would appear to be a subset of Loose Sweep Searching, as would the Voice Searching method examined to this study.
-Tight Sweep Searching explicitly includes Grid Searching, which is mathematically very similar to the Line/Grid Searching used for comparative purposes of this study.
-Advice as to when to apply these three categories can be paraphrased as, respectively: at the start; when thoroughness is required; and/or when other methods have failed, but making no reference to responsiveness.
+Operations manuals provide a little more direction.
+In Managing the Lost Incident, (Hill et al., 2011), the authors devoted a chapter to Allocating Resources.
+Prominence was given to searching by widely spaced "Sound Sweeps" using whistles.
+In Cooper et al, 2003, the authors broadly divided detection methods into "indirect" and "direct".
+"Indirect" refers to methods of drawing the MP to safety, e.g. sounding a horn, and "direct" referring to active searching.
+The search methods examined in this paper, Voice in LandSAR, would all be classified as direct searching.
+Hill et al, 2011 listed direct methods as Hasty Searching, Loose Sweep Searching and Tight Sweep Searching.
+While not explicitly included in this list, Sound Sweep was discussed at length and corresponds closely to the description of Loose Sweep Searching.
+Calculations in this paper, Voice in LandSAR, suppose use of the method of Voice Searching described in Appendix 1.
+This would similarly fall into the category of Loose Sweep Searching.
+Tight Sweep Searching explicitly includes Grid Searching, which mathematically closely approximates the Line Searching used for comparative purposes in this paper (Voice in LandSAR).
+Hill et al, 2011, then recommended employing one of these three categories at each of three distinct phases of a search: at the start; when thoroughness is required; and/or when other methods have failed.
+Loose Sweep Searching was described as suitable only while the MP is likely to be responsive.
+However, no consideration was given to any relationship between selection of method and search objectives.

-Also published in 2001 and probably the most influential landSAR manual is the Addendum to the National Search and Rescue Supplement to the International Aeronautical and Marine Search and Rescue Manual V1 of the [UN] National Search and Rescue Committee (2011).
-In its description of search methods, the structure of the Addendum closely followed that of Hill et al (2011).
-In relation to selection of methods, the Addendum offered only that Rapid (Hasty) comes first and rarely extends far from the last known point (LKP) and that Sound Sweep is fast and relies on MP responsiveness.
-Sound Sweep was given less prominence than in Hill, K et al (2011).
+Also published in 2011, and probably the most influential LandSAR manual, is the Addendum to the National Search and Rescue Supplement to the International Aeronautical and Marine Search and Rescue Manual V1 of the [UN] National Search and Rescue Committee (2011).
+In its description of search methods, the structure of the Addendum closely resembled that of Hill et al, 2011.
+In relation to selection of methods, the Addendum offered only that Rapid (Hasty) Searching comes first and rarely extends far from the Last Known Point (LKP).
+Sound Sweep was given less prominence than in Hill et al, 2011 but it noted that Sound Sweep is fast but relies on MP responsiveness.
+Neither was discussed in the context of search objective.